1 dead and 5 hurt in western Wisconsin house fire

 One man died and five other people were injured in a house fire Sunday in western Wisconsin.

-Firefighters from several departments and the Dunn County Sheriff’s office rushed to the scene after getting several 911 calls just before 1 p.m. about a house fire in Spring Brook Township.
+Firefighters from several departments and the Dunn County Sheriff's Office rushed to the scene after getting several 911 calls just before 1 p.m. about a house fire in Spring Brook Township.

 A woman and four children were able to get out of the house.
-They were each airlifted to different hospitals and being treated for thermal injuries and lacerations, said Dunn County Sheriff Kevin Bygd.
+They were each airlifted to different hospitals and were being treated for thermal injuries and lacerations, said Dunn County Sheriff Kevin Bygd.

 A man was found dead inside the house, Bygd said.